Thanksgiving: A season of gratitude

 I’m lucky to be able to serve the 91st House District in the Ohio House, a way to give back to my fellow Ohioans and my community.

-And finally, I am grateful for my family and friend, who have supported me all the way, and I look forward to spending time with them this holiday season
+And finally, I am grateful for my family and friends, who have supported me all the way, and I look forward to spending time with them this holiday season

 I hope you’ll take time this Thanksgiving to consider all the things in your life that you are thankful for, big and small, before going back to the hustle and bustle of the every day.
 I don’t think we take enough time to slow down and appreciate our good will, and it is my goal to not only keep this in mind over the holidays, but throughout the year.